Myanmar Coup Leader Approached to Allow Suu Kyi’s Presidency

 The comments come after several reports that the February coup was triggered because Daw Aung San Suu Kyi refused Min Aung Hlaing the presidency when he asked after his allied political parties were crushed by the NLD in the November 2020 general election.

-Min Aung Hlaing regularly said he accepted constitutional reform was needed but it must not undermine the union’s integrity, national solidarity and Myanmar’s sovereignty.
+Min Aung Hlaing said he accepted constitutional reform was needed but it must not undermine the union’s integrity, national solidarity and Myanmar’s sovereignty.

 The anti-democratic 2008 Constitution was adopted in a rigged referendum while the country was reeling from the devastating Cyclone Nargis.